nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/template-rendering-addon.md

 </td><td colspan="1">

-*   For a Template : the attached template file (odt, doc, etc file).
+*   For a Template : the attached template file (odt, docx, etc file).
 *   For a web template: The Note that will hold the content of the template.
 Typically this would be HTML text.

 </td></tr><tr><th colspan="1">